Skip to main content

 • Graduate Student Support Group

-This is a supportive space where graduate students can gather, share and empower one another through shared experiences.
-Themes for this group explore key stressors as they relate to graduate studies, purpose, sense of belonging, “creative differences” with your advisor, juggling multiple roles and responsibilities, challenges with completing dissertation or thesis and impacts related to diet, sleep and emotional well-being.
-Whatever your concerns, we can listen, offer support or help you come up with strategies to make the most of your time in grad school.
+This is a supportive space where graduate students can gather and empower one another through shared experiences.
+Themes in this group include exploring stressors related to graduate studies, purpose, sense of belonging, “creative differences” with your advisor, juggling multiple roles and responsibilities, time management, challenges with completing dissertation or thesis and impacts related to diet, sleep, and emotional well-being.
+Whatever your concerns, we can listen, offer support, or help you develop strategies to make the most of your time in graduate school.

 Status: Virtual